-- 1. Courses that have been failed or in which the student did not earn a minimum acceptable grade at SXU cannot be retaken for credit outside of Saint Xavier University. - 2.
-Course grades earned away from SXU must meet the requirements of the University program into which they are being credited. - 3.
+- 1. Courses that have been failed or in which the student did not earn a minimum acceptable grade at SXU cannot be retaken for credit outside of Saint Xavier University. - 2.Course grades earned away from SXU must meet the requirements of the University program into which they are being credited. - 3.
 Students cannot take a class off campus in a higher level than which they were placed by the SXU placement tests. - 4.
-Students on academic probation cannot take courses at another college without permission from the assistant provost in the Office of Records and Advising. - 5.
-Only courses that have received prior approval will be accepted for transfer credit. - 6.An official transcript must be submitted to the Office of Records and Advising to receive transfer credit. - 7.Off-campus course/s will not factor into the SXU GPA.
+Students on academic probation cannot take courses at another college without permission from the assistant provost in the Office of Records and Registration. - 5.
+Only courses that have received prior approval will be accepted for transfer credit. - 6.An official transcript must be submitted to the Office of Records and Registration to receive transfer credit. - 7.Off-campus course/s will not factor into the SXU GPA.

-Illinois Articulation Initiative (IAI) Policy General Education Curriculum
+Illinois Articulation Initiative (IAI) Policy

+General Education Curriculum

-Saint Xavier University is a participant in the Illinois Articulation Initiative (IAI).
-SXU's participation in this state-wide agreement allows students to follow a general education curriculum that transfers smoothly from over 100 participating schools into all of the 43 undergraduate programs at SXU.
+Saint Xavier University is a participant in the Illinois Articulation Initiative (IAI-GECC) which enables students to apply community college core courses toward a Saint Xavier bachelor's degree.
+This state-wide agreement allows students to follow a general education curriculum that transfers smoothly from over 100 participating schools into Saint Xavier's undergraduate programs.

-Students who have completed the IAI general education core curriculum (IAI/GECC) are required to take two further mission-based courses at Saint Xavier University in order to complete their general education requirements.
+Students who have completed an Associate in Art or Science degree (AA or AS) or have satisfied the IAI general education core curriculum (IAI-GECC) are required to take two further mission-based courses at Saint Xavier University in order to complete their general education requirements.
 These courses are: